Stay Safe Online!

 Power of Attorney.
 You expressly grant to TCP (and its Partners) power of attorney to take all steps, sign all documents, and act on your behalf for the purposes of obtaining a prescription recognized and valid within the dispensing pharmacy’s home jurisdiction, as well as packaging and shipping the medications to you.
 This authorization shall include, but not be limited to, the collection of your personal and personal health information, and the disclosure of such information to any pharmacist, physician, or other health professional being retained on your behalf, as required.

 Canadian and International Medications.
 TCP is a licensed Canadian pharmacy operating out of Winnipeg, Canada, and legally licensed and authorized by the Manitoba Pharmaceutical Association and Health Canada to fill and dispense Canadian medications only.
-TCP’s Partner pharmacies similarly operate within and comply with the laws and regulations in their home jurisdiction.
+TCP’s Partners similarly operate within and comply with the laws and regulations in their home jurisdiction.

 Prices; Payment Terms.
 The prices of the medications you order shall be confirmed at the time of TCP’s acceptance of your order.
 Prices may be subject to change without notice.
 Unless otherwise specified in writing, payment must be received at the time of or prior to our acceptance of your order.
 We provide several options for payment.
 In the event that credit terms have been granted to you, you have agreed to pay interest on all amounts past due at the rate of 18% per annum unless otherwise agreed in writing.